-The Group has various intra-group reinsurance, loans, and other arrangements amongst its members.
+No key insurance functions have been outsourced by the Group, however certain operational functions are shared and provided through inter-group service affiliates.
 These arrangements are overseen by the Group's Intercompany Governance Committee ("ITGC") of senior management.
-The ITGC establishes, maintains, and authorizes intercompany agreements and includes members from the Finance, Legal, Tax, Risk and Underwriting departments.
-It meets at least twice a year and more often as necessary to review specific transactions.
+The ITGC establishes, maintains, and authorizes intercompany agreements and includes members from the Finance, Legal, Tax, Risk, and Underwriting departments.